mit-ccc/MAS-S68-workshop/README.md

   - Tracking costs:  Be aware of the [pricing](https://openai.com/api/pricing/) page and the [usage](https://platform.openai.com/account/usage) page.
   - Adding retry logic to the Python call

-## 8. Make it interactive
+## 8. Make it into an interactive dashboard
   - Intro to streamlit:   https://streamlit.io/
-  - Turn this into a simple streamlit dashboard
+  - Let's turn our command-line script into a simple Streamlit dashboard.
+    - Import streamlitm, and add a streamlit_app() method that lays out:
-  - Add a text input box
+      - A text input box to capture the user's query (See [st.text_input](https://docs.streamlit.io/library/api-reference/widgets/st.text_input))
-  - Add a select box
+      - A select box to control the number of alternatives generated (See [st.selectbox](https://docs.streamlit.io/library/api-reference/widgets/st.selectbox))
+      - A form wrapping these two elements with a submit button (See [st.form](https://docs.streamlit.io/library/api-reference/control-flow/st.form))
+    - Start your dashboard from the command line with ``streamlit run reverse_dictionary.py``.
+It will open a browser window.
-  - Using caching to save queries
+  - Use caching (@st.cache_data decorations) to save API queries ([Streamlit caching](https://docs.streamlit.io/library/advanced-features/caching))

 ## 9. Toward evaluation
   - Make a training / test set